 Partner, Alston & Bird

 Gidon Caine is a Silicon Valley partner with Alston & Bird’s Securities Litigation Group.
-He advocates for companies, their directors, and officers in litigation involving contests for corporate control, corporate governance disputes, class and derivative actions involving fiduciary duties, claims under the federal securities laws, mergers & acquisitions, government investigations, regulatory enforcement actions, and other complex litigation.
-He also represents companies, their directors, audit committees, and officers in internal investigations involving matters including complex accounting issues, insider trading claims, and regulatory compliance.
+He advocates for companies, their directors, and officers in litigation involving contests for corporate control, corporate governance disputes, class and derivative actions involving fiduciary duties, and claims under the federal securities laws.
+He is also experienced with disputes involving mergers and acquisitions, including SPAC-related matters, as well as government investigations, regulatory enforcement actions, and other complex litigation.
+He represents companies, their directors, audit committees, and officers in internal investigations involving matters including complex accounting issues, insider trading claims, and regulatory compliance.
 He was co-lead counsel in the landmark Dell appraisal litigation—one of the most significant appraisal actions in the Delaware Court of Chancery.
 He also represented an investor in his fight for control of Wynn Resorts.

 Gidon has been interviewed on CNBC and in USA Today on securities and corporate governance issues.
 He is a regular panelist at Stanford Law School Directors’ College and has taught at the Practising Law Institute.